Gorillas hum and sing while they eat to say, “do not disturb” (Scientific American)

 Hillary Clinton used black prison labor: “Some of the black prisoners worked in their [the Clintons’] kitchen.”

 She doesn’t even need the wetbacks.
-Except for having them vote.
+Except for their vote.

 The Invisible Poor.
 Today the city poor is born in the city, not in the countryside; he dwindles in city environment chameleon-wise.

-Radical Muslims are fine people who are serious about preventing cuckoldry, whereas Westerners are somnambulists.
+Radical Muslims are serious about preventing cuckoldry, whereas Westerners are somnambulists.

 Clones are not identical persons, yet they share the same genes.
 What do my genes have to do with me?
 Know thyself.